wuzhengy/TAU/README.md

     }
    go to (9)

-7. collecting all peers from mutable range for voting.
+7. collecting logN peers from mutable range for voting.
-   DHT_get(ImmutablePointBlockHash);

 8. new ImmutablePointBlock voted. goto (1)

-9. if TAUpk not qualifies POT requirment; go to (1) generate new block put into DHT populate leveldb database.
+9. if TAUpk not qualifies POT block producing requirments; go to (1) generate new block put into DHT populate leveldb database.